 Our mentors were postdocs and PhD students from various institutes.
 The program offered a fantastic opportunity for professional development, science communication and mentoring experience.

 "Young minds come up with different ideas.
 They actually solved a problem in my research.
 It was really rewarding to see how energized they were about science at the end of the program"

 -Former Participant in Innovation Challenge

-Teams and mentors are paired up for the duration of the 12 week challenge.
-The students get a chance to explore Parkville Precinct at the kickstarter and midway points.
-Mentors have weekly catch-up sessions with their teams to help guide their progress.
-Final presentations are held in June to recognize the students' achievements.
+Teams and mentors were paired up for the duration of the 12 week challenge.
+The students visited Parkville Precinct during the kickstarter and midway points.
+Mentors had weekly catch-up sessions with their teams to help guide their progress.
+Final presentations were held in June to recognize the students' achievements.

 Project Themes for 2018

 The students were encouraged to pick ideas from their local community as potential projects they would like to work on with their mentors who are also aligned with proposed themes of Latrobe Health Assembly: